gdalsanto/flamo/README.md

 Available differentiable audio signal processors - in `flamo.processor.dsp`:
 - **Gains** : Gains, Matrices, Householder Matrices
-- **Filters** : Biquads, State Variable Filters (SVF), Graphic Equilizers (GEQ), Parametric Equiliers (PEQ - not released yet)
+- **Filters** : Biquads, State Variable Filters (SVF), Graphic Equalizers (GEQ), Parametric Equiliers (PEQ - not released yet)
 - **Delays** : Integer Delays, Fractional Delays

 Transforms  - in `flamo.processor.dsp`:
 - **Transform** : FFT, iFFT, time anti-aliasing enabled FFT and iFFT

-Utilities, system designers and optimization - in `flamo.processor.system`:
+Utilities, system designers, and optimization - in `flamo.processor.system`:
 - **Series** : Serial chaining of differentiable systems
-- **Recursion** : Closed loop with assignable feedward and feedback paths
+- **Recursion** : Closed loop with assignable feedforward and feedback paths
 - **Shell**: Container class for safe interaction between system, dataset, and loss functions

 Optimization - in `flamo.optimize`:
 - **Trianer** : Handling of the training and validation steps
-- **Dataset** : Customazable dataset class and helper methods
+- **Dataset** : Customizable dataset class and helper methods

 ### NOTE
 This is a preview of the `flamo` package.
 We are working on a few last features and improving the documentation before distributing it.